spiral/docs/docs/en/basics/quick-start.md

 ```

 > **Note**
-> You can reuse the transaction after the `run` method.
+> You can reuse the EntityManager after the `run` method.

 ### Prototyping
 One of the most powerful capabilities of the framework is [Prototyping](/basics/prototype.md).
 Declare the shortcut `postService`, which points to `PostService` using annotation.